konfuzio-ai/konfuzio-sdk/docs/sdk/examples/tokenizers/index.md

 into chunks based on white spaces, offering a simple but effective approach for tasks such as basic keyword extraction.

 On the other hand, if you have a specialized task, such as recognizing a specific pattern in the text, then Training a Label-Specific Regex Tokenizer may be the ideal choice.
-This tokenizer utilizes Annotations of a Label in a training set to recognize and tokenize more precise chunks.
+This Tokenizer utilizes Annotations of a Label in a training set to recognize and tokenize more precise chunks.
 This is particularly useful for tasks like entity recognition, or where a specific pattern of words or characters are important.